What is MYOBLOC?

 The most common side effects of MYOBLOC in people with sialorrhea include dry mouth and trouble swallowing (dysphagia).

->These are not all the possible side effects of MYOBLOC.
+These are not all the possible side effects of MYOBLOC.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.

-Please see Medication Guide for additional information and talk with your healthcare provider.
+Please see Medication Guide, including Warning, for additional information and talk with your healthcare provider.